Implicit animations

 changes in values for specific widget properties, and how the

-parameter allows you to set the amount of time an
+duration parameter allows you to set the amount of time an

 animation takes to complete.
 Implicit animations also allow you to

-control changes to the rate of an animation within the duration
+control changes to the rate of an animation within the duration.

 The parameter you use to define this change in rate is curve.

-The preceding examples do not specify a curve
+The preceding examples do not specify a curve,

 so the implicit animations apply a linear animation curve by default.

-parameter to the shape-shifting complete
+Add a curve parameter to the shape-shifting complete

 and watch how the animation changes when you pass the

-easeInOutBack constant for curve
+easeInOutBack constant for curve:

 @@ -61,6 +61,7 @@